On feeling overwhelmed: the hard work of editing

 You can comment this post via email

 Keep exploring the journal.
-If you want to support my work, you can always visit the shop or donate through Ko-Fi.
+You can also visit my bookshelf, check the current and past newsletters or wander through the web from my Wanderlinks.
+And, if you want to support my work, you can always visit the shop or donate through Ko-Fi.